d3x0r/STFRPhysics/Rotations.md

 ## Rotating a Rotation(A RRF B)

-The Rodrigues Rotation Forumla may be used with axis-angle representation to compose multiple rotations, and result with axis and angle.
+The Rodrigues Rotation Formula may be used with axis-angle representation to compose multiple rotations, and result with axis and angle.

 https://en.wikipedia.org/wiki/Rotation_formalisms_in_three_dimensions#Rodrigues_vector